 The general study information typically collected for RWE includes several key items, such as title of the study, author(s), year of publication, journal name, and the volume and issue number are recorded.
 The DOI or URL is also obtained to ensure easy access to the study.
 For studies with primary source data, it is important to note the country or geographical region where the study was conducted, and the coverage period including the time period and length of observations in data collection.
-For studies involving secondary source data, it is important to note the country or geographical region where the data was collected, the time period of data collection, and the specific data source (e.g. registry, electronic medical records, databases).
+For studies involving secondary source data, it is important to note the country or geographical region where the data collection, and the specific data source (e.g. registry, electronic medical records, databases).